 Figure 9 - AHP Chart (Tucker, 2017)

-System Requirements Model – putting requirements into a framework: Often referred to as Requirements Analysis, this is the process of identifying, characterizing and articulating all of the requirements of the task ahead.
+System Requirements Model – putting requirements into a framework: Often referred to as Requirements Analysis, this is the process of identifying, characterizing, and articulating all of the requirements of the task ahead.
 It begins by dichotomizing Operational Requirements (the end goal and effort raison d’être) and the Functional Requirements (the individual functions needed to achieve that goal.)
 Then Functional Requirements are further defined by their constraints, referred to as Non-Functional Requirements (size, energy needs, etc.)..
 The actual implementation of this process in any efforts has to be tailored to that effort, but it is essential that the process be rigorous and that it ferrets out any unidentified requirements and that it be revisited periodically to ascertain if any hitherto unidentified requirements have surfaced.

 Design Structure Matrix – identifying subsystem connections: